BPScott/talk-the-step-after-styleguides/index.md

 about the process of modular design at FutureLearn.

 There'll be links at the end of the slide deck to both of those talks.

+Once you’ve got all these ideas for your common patterns you can then write them into your application
 </aside>

 </section>